jorgejch/paperless-arweave/README.md

 Since data on Arweave is publicly available by default, Paperless-Arweave implements robust encryption:

-- Documents are encrypted client-side before being uploaded
+- Encryption happens server-side before uploading documents
-- Encryption keys are never stored on Arweave
+- No symmetric keys are stored on the server; only the user’s public key and encrypted data are stored
-- Only authorized users with the decryption key can access document contents
+- Only the intended wallet owner can decrypt the AES key and access document contents

 ## 📄 License